department-of-veterans-affairs/component-library/README.md

 ### Making a release

-Include an list of changes when you create a new release.
+Include a list of changes when you create a new release.
 Each bullet point should be one or two clear sentences.
 We have been using [Keep a changelog](https://keepachangelog.com/en/1.0.0/) informally and have had good success with it.

 ![release off of `web-components` branch](./img/release-base.png)